Life after death, continuity and the connectivity (joining) and clarity

 There are disciplines of “focus” practiced by some ancient arts that delve in this “power of thought or instinct”.
 Some call it “ki” others “chi” or “qi” where the eternal energy of the universe touches the soul of the living being.
 The universe is energy.
 In the spirit world, energy is one with the soul.
 The soul flows in this universal energy.
 The “ki” or “qi” is a but a window into the vastness of God’s creation.

 The conglomerate of our thoughts is our SOUL.
 When we die, our souls temporarily linger in this corporeal world; a one final look around so to speak.
 Depending on the power of the Ki, manifestations can be experienced by the living and the lingering can be extended and profound messages can be embedded in the psyche of the living.
 As our souls finally leave this corporeal realm, it is joined with God in the spirit “world” which binds the universe.
+The soul is the essence of a being, whether it is in the corporeal realm or spiritual realm.

 The creation of the spirit world and the corporeal world was simultaneous.
 Souls in the spirit world were created to live as a corporeal being to gain the knowledge of relationships, sharing, love and sorrow for the loss of loved ones.
 Inadvertently, the opposites of which were also learned.